 - I. Contractual personnel who are permitted access on school grounds when students are present, who have direct contact with students or who have access to or control of school funds must meet level two (2) screening requirements as described in Florida Statutes as well as meet the screening and approval required under School Board Rule 3.40.
 Contractual personnel shall include any vendor, individual, or entity under contract with a school or the School Board.
-Each vendor, individual contractor, or employee of a contractor as described in this section must receive approval from the Human Resources Department prior to accessing a school campus and must cooperate with school personnel to provide suitable identification to demonstrate the prior approval of the Human Resource Department before entering any campus. - II.
+Each vendor, individual contractor, or employee of a contractor as described in this section must receive approval from the Human Resources Department prior to accessing a school campus and must cooperate with school personnel to provide suitable identification to demonstrate the prior approval of the Human Resource Department before entering any campus and provide evidence of compliance with Section 448.095 Employment eligibility, Florida Statutes, (e.g., Evidence may consist of, but is not limited to, providing notice of the contractor's E-Verify number). - II.
 An employee or contractor of an employer who offers a high school student internship(s) must meet level 2 background screening requirements if he/she has direct, unsupervised access to the student intern(s). - III.
 An employee or contractor of an employer who offers high school student internship(s) who does not have direct unsupervised access to the student interns must obtain prior approval from the Human Resources Department consistent with School Board Rule 3.40 before student contact. - IV.
 The District shall issue a state identification badge that is valid for five (5) years to a contractor who meets level 2 screening requirements.
 The recipient of the badge shall be responsible for paying a fee established by the Department of Education.
 The badge shall bear the picture of the contractor and must be visible at all times the contractor is on school grounds. - V. The District shall recognize the uniform statewide identification badge that has been issued by another school district. - VI.
 A noninstructional contractor or person working with an intern who does not meet screening required in School Board Rule 3.40 or who has been convicted of any disqualifying offense, as defined in Florida Statutes, shall not have access to school grounds when students are present and shall not work with an intern. - VII.
 Contractual personnel must also meet the level two (2) screening requirements every five (5) years following entry into a contract.
-If the fingerprints of an individual under contract with the School Board have not been retained by the Florida Department of Law Enforcement, the individual must submit a complete set of fingerprints to the District.
+If the fingerprints of an individual under contract with the School Board have not been retained by the Florida

+Department of Law Enforcement, the individual must submit a complete set of fingerprints to the District.